 This involves an agreement by members along the supply chain (manufacturers, producers, retailers) to set a minimum or maximum price.
 For example, manufacturers may collectively agree to set a minimum resale price.

 Why is Price Fixing Hard to Prove?

-Price fixing is difficult to prove as they are agreed upon in secret, and thus is a major concern for governments.
+Price fixing is often difficult to prove, as such agreements are made in secret.
+This is a major concern for governments.
 Price-fixing discussions typically happen during a private meeting or phone call to prevent a paper trail.
 Price-fixing agreements are typically uncovered by evidence from insiders or from consumers.
 Once an investigation into the illegal practice is conducted, the competition bureau can:

 - Conduct wiretaps